thebkv/bkv/exodus03.md

 > “I am come down to deliver them.”

-This is the great shift.

-Israel's deliverance does not originate in Moses' anger at injustice.

-It originates in **God's seeing, God's hearing, God's knowing, and God's coming down**.

-The true Deliverer has now identified Himself.
+This identifies the source of the coming Exodus.
+Israel's deliverance originates in **God's seeing, God's hearing, God's knowing, and God's coming down**.
+The true Deliverer has identified Himself.

 ### v8 — Out of Egypt Into a Good Land

 And I am come down to deliver them out of the hand of **Egypt — bondage**, and to bring them up out of that land unto a **good land and a large**, unto a land flowing with **milk and honey**.

-Deliverance has both a **from** and a **toward**.
+Deliverance has both a **from** and a **toward**:

 **Out of bondage → Into abundance**

-God does not merely break Pharaoh's hold.

-He brings the faculties toward an entirely different condition of life.

-The Exodus is therefore not complete when Egypt is escaped.

-It has a destination.
+God breaks Pharaoh's hold and brings the faculties toward an entirely different condition of life.
+The Exodus therefore has a destination.

 ### v10 — Moses Is Sent